 Do you rent your home and want to get a dog?
 Congratulations on deciding that you are ready to become a dog owner.
 Before you can go out and choose the right dog for you, you must find out if you are allowed to have a dog in your rental home.

-One of the drawbacks of renting a house or an apartment is having to live with pet restrictions.
-Your lease may not specifically state that pets are prohibited, but it may have been implied when you first moved in.
-If your lease implicitly states "no pets" or "no dogs," then you must resign yourself to not having a dog until you move elsewhere.
-Do not attempt to sneak in a dog, and do not argue the terms of your lease.
-Either of these could result in termination of your lease.
-When you first signed your lease, your landlord will likely have made it clear whether the "no pets" restriction was negotiable or not.
+One of the potential drawbacks of renting a house or an apartment is having to accept pet restrictions.
+Your lease may not state that pets are prohibited, but it may have been implied when you first moved in.
+Or, your lease may specifically state "no pets" or "no dogs."
+If this is the case, you likely won't be able to get a dog until you move elsewhere.
+Do not attempt to sneak in a dog or you could end up facing fines or even eviction.

 Many landlords may have initially allowed pets in their rental units, but one or two bad experiences likely soured them on the idea.
 If a previous tenant allowed their dog to destroy a room or barked all night causing numerous complaints, you are going to have a hard time convincing him that you will be different.

 - Clean up any and all messes my dog leaves anywhere on the property